uxutdallas/frontend-challenge/README.md

 *Always use best practices!!*

-In the API response there is an object called `weather`.
+In the API response, there is an object called `weather`.
 It follows the following formatting.

 ```
 "weather":[{"id":804,"main":"clouds","description":"overcast clouds","icon":"04n"}],
 ```

 The key labeled `main` inside the `weather` object is what is being used to determine the icon that will be displayed to the user.
-Currently the the `main` value is equal to `Clear` the following is displayed.
+Currently when the `main` value is equal to `Clear` the following is displayed.

 ![Clear Day](https://raw.githubusercontent.com/HackToHelpUTD/frontend-challenge/master/.github/clear-day.png)

-The image that shows for clear remains the same even if it is night hour. **Your task is to update the code in such a way that the image changes to a moon after 6:00 PM (local to user).**
+The image that shows for clear remains the same even if it is night hour. **Your task is to update the code in such a way that the image changes to a moon after 6:00 PM (local to the user).**

 The icon that you must use is located under `src/imgs/weather-icons` and is labeled `night.svg`